-We must receive your claim within 20 days (or as soon as reasonably possible) after you get a covered medical service.
+You must give us written notice of claim within 20 days (or as soon as reasonably possible) after you have incurred expenses for covered services.
 You can send the claim to us or to one of our authorized agents.
 We will send you a claim form within 15 days after we receive your notice of a claim.
 If we do not send you a claim form within those 15 days, you will automatically be considered to have met the proof of loss requirements.
 See the Proof of loss section below.